lemsmyth/lbrypress/README.md

-# LBRYPress - Publish from Wordpress to LBRY automatically
+# LBRYPress - Publish from WordPress to LBRY automatically

 This plugin and readme are in early development.
 Thank you for your patience.